Exabyte-io/documentation/docs/infrastructure/login/directories.md

 # Important Directories under Login Home

-Once the user enters his/her home folder under the login node (the so-called **Login Home**) via any of the possible [connection methods](../../remote-connection/overview.md), he/she will be presented with the following **directory structure**, which conforms to the conventions of the GNOME Desktop environment [^1] for the CentOS Linux distribution [^2] implemented on our platform.
+Upon connecting to the login node, user is presented with the following **directory structure**.

 ```
 .